-- (1) A Tribunal established in terms of subsection 70(1)(a) must consist of at least the following members appointed by the Council: - (a) three employees in the full-time service of the Municipality; and - (b) two persons who are not employees of the Municipality or councillors. - (2) The members of the Tribunal must have knowledge and experience of land use planning or the law related thereto and be representative of a broad range of appropriate experience and expertise. - (3) A member of the Tribunal appointed in terms of subsection (1)(b) may be# - (a) an official or employee of# - (i) any department of state or administration in the national or provincial sphere of government; - (ii) a government business enterprise; - (iii) a public entity; - (iv) organised local government as envisaged in the Constitution; - (v) an organisation created by government to provide municipal support; - (vi) a non-governmental organisation; and - (vii) any other organ of state not provided for in subparagraph (i) to (iv); or - (b) an individual in his or her own capacity.
+- (b) At least two persons who are not municipal councillors or employees of the municipality. - (2) A member of the Tribunal appointed in terms of subsection (1)(b) may be- - (a) an official or employee of- - (i) any department of state or administration in the national or provincial sphere of government; - (ii) a government business enterprise; - (iii) a public entity; - (iv) organised local government as envisaged in the Constitution; - (v) an organisation created by government to provide municipal support; - (vi) a non-governmental organisation; and - (vii) any other organ of state not provided for in subparagraph (i) to (iv); or - (b) an individual in his or her own capacity.